History of cheesemaking in Wisconsin

 Commercial cheesemaking in Wisconsin dates back to the nineteenth century.
 Early cheesemaking operations began on farmsteads in the Michigan and Wisconsin territories, with large-scale production starting in the mid-1800s.
-Wisconsin became the largest producer of cheese in the United States in the early 1900s, and in 2019 produced more than 3.36 billion pounds of cheese of more than 600 varieties, accounting for 26% of all cheese made in the country that year.
+Wisconsin became the largest producer of cheese in the United States in the early 1900s, and in 2019 produced 3.36 billion pounds of cheese in more than 600 varieties, accounting for 27% of all cheese made in the country that year.

 Several cheese varieties originated in Wisconsin, including colby, brick, and cold pack.

 History

 1830s1880: Early years

 Dairy farming was uncommon in Wisconsin's early years.
 Farmers preferred to plant other crops, primarily wheat.
 Cows were generally tended to by women on farmsteads, who in turn made cheese and butter from the milk.
 Early larger-scale cheesemaking operations began in the late 1830s, primarily as agricultural cooperatives involving neighboring families.
 The first documented cheesemaking cooperative in Wisconsin was opened by A. Pickett in 1841 and operated from his home near Lake Mills.
 Selling Wisconsin-made cheese outside the state's borders was difficult in these early years, with buyers typically preferring cheese produced in New York.
 These sales were typically handled by the factory and a cheese dealer.
 This led to the creation of dairy boards, which acted as a place for cheese buyers and sellers to meet, and call boards, which allowed cheese buyers to bid on available product.

 Industrialization of the cheese industry in the state was slow, and scholars disagree on when the first commercial cheese factory was founded in the state.
 Historian Frederick Merk noted in 1916 that the lack of a clear definition of what constitutes a cheese factory makes it difficult to make a definitive pronouncement of which one was first; however, Chester Hazen is regarded as opening the first large-scale cheese factory in the state.
 Hazen's factory opened in Ladoga in 1864.

 Following a decline in the wheat crop after 1860 caused by a variety of factors, including lower prices, pests, disease, and a volatile climate, Wisconsin farmers began raising other crops and livestock, though dairy farming would not become the dominant industry for several decades.
 The growth of cheese production mirrored the growth in dairy farming, and the number of cheese factories in Wisconsin grew from 30 factories in 1860 to more than 700 in 1880.
 Operations were concentrated in Sheboygan County, where factories primarily produced cheddar cheese, and Green County, where factories primarily produced Swiss and limburger cheese.